 Love Valley Hike

-The Love Valley hike is a 1.5 mile hike, mostly flat with some gentle climbs.
+The Love Valley hike is a 1.5 mile hike (one-way), mostly flat with some gentle climbs.
 This hike takes you through one of the local valleys with the reward of seeing large cone shaped spires at the end of the hike.

 This hike is named for the phallic-shaped rock formations at the end of the hike.
 It is a beautiful area, comical for adults and question raising for our kids.